Angela Toler: Disappearance and death

-One night in November 1992 approximately a month after Toler's move to Richmond, she called Sherrod at her workplace 3 separate times.
+One night in November 1992 approximately a month after Toler's move to Richmond, she called Sherrod at her workplace three separate times.
 However, Sherrod's supervisor did not allow her to answer the phone.
 The supervisor said that if Toler called a fourth time, he would allow Sherrod to go to the phone, but Toler did not call again.
 Toler's friends and family never heard from her again.
-Sherrod believes that if she had been allowed to answer the phone, Toler may have been alive today.
+Sherrod believes that if she had been allowed to answer the phone, Toler might have been alive today.
 Shortly after Toler's disappearance, Toler's boyfriend returned to Princeton alone.
-Following his return to Princeton, Sherrod attempted to call the boyfriend, but his mother told Sherrod that he wasn't in town.
+Following his return to Princeton, Sherrod attempted to call the boyfriend, but his mother told Sherrod that he was not in town.
 After the boyfriend failed to produce a satisfactory explanation for Toler's whereabouts, Toler was officially reported missing.
 However, without knowledge of which city Toler was in, the police were unable to investigate.
 Following Toler's identification, Sherrod has stated that she believes that Toler wanted to move back home after things fell through with her boyfriend in Richmond.

 In November 1992, after Toler's boyfriend had returned to Princeton, a woman's body was found in Richmond near railroad tracks off Deepwater Terminal Road.
 The woman was dressed in men's clothes, and all of her clothing was wet.
 The cause of death was determined to be accidental death caused by hypothermia.
 Witnesses reported having seen a woman matching the description near where she was found.
-After identification, family members of Toler have stated that they don't believe she voluntarily laid down by the tracks.
+After identification, family members of Toler have stated that they do not believe she voluntarily laid down by the tracks.
 However, there is not enough evidence to reopen the investigation.
 No identification was found on the body, and the body became a Jane Doe.
 At the time of discovery, DNA samples were taken from the body.
 Following that the remains were cremated.
 The cremains were then interred at a cemetery in Virginia.
-Police were never investigating Toler's death, as they found nothing to indicate foul play.
+Police never investigated Toler's death as they found nothing to indicate foul play.